-With regard to the right to adequate housing, we would like to refer you to Article 11(1) of the ICESCR, which recognizes the right to an adequate standard of living, including housing, and to the continuous improvement of living conditions.
+With regard to the right to adequate housing, we would like to refer your Excellency's Government to Article 11(1) of the ICESCR, which recognizes the right to an adequate standard of living, including housing, and to the continuous improvement of living conditions.

-Finally, we would also like to refer you to Articles 18 and 19 of the Declaration on the Rights of Indigenous Peoples (UNDRIP), which recognize the rights of indigenous to participate in decision-making in matters which would affect their rights, through representatives chosen by themselves in accordance with their own procedures, as well as to maintain and develop their own indigenous decision-making institutions.
+Finally, we would also like to refer your Excellency's Government to Articles 18 and 19 of the Declaration on the Rights of Indigenous Peoples (UNDRIP), adopted by the General Assembly in 2007 and which Australia endorsed in 2009.
+The UNDRIP states that indigenous peoples have the right to participate in decision-making in matters which would affect their rights, through representatives chosen by themselves in accordance with their own procedures, as well as to maintain and develop their own indigenous decision-making institutions.
 States should consult and cooperate in good faith with the indigenous peoples concerned through their own representative institutions in order to obtain their free, prior and informed consent before adopting and implementing legislative or administrative measures that may affect them.

 Furthermore, Article 28 of UNDRIP sets out that indigenous peoples have the right to redress, by means that can include restitution or, when this is not possible, just, fair and equitable compensation, for the lands, territories and resources which they have traditionally owned or otherwise occupied or used, and which have been confiscated, taken, occupied, used or damaged without their free, prior and informed consent.